Agent class

 streamOptions?:

-Returns { accepted: true, record: NotificationRecord, decision: NotificationDeliveryDecision, runId?: string, signal?: CreatedAgentSignal, persisted?: Promise<void> }. record is the stored inbox record. decision is the delivery-policy result. signal and runId are present when ingress emits a signal immediately, including the immediate summary emitted for active high-priority notifications. persisted is present when the emitted signal is persisted without waking an idle thread.
+Returns { record: NotificationRecord, decision: NotificationDeliveryDecision, runId?: string, signal?: CreatedAgentSignal, persisted?: Promise<void>, accepted?: Promise<SendAgentSignalAccepted> }. record is the stored inbox record. decision is the delivery-policy result. signal and runId are present when ingress emits a signal immediately, including the immediate summary emitted for active high-priority notifications. persisted is present when the emitted signal is persisted without waking an idle thread. accepted is present when a signal is emitted and resolves at decision-time, once Mastra decides what to do with it: { action: 'wake', runId, output } when this process runs the agent (it started or won the lease to start the run), { action: 'deliver', runId } when the signal is forwarded onto an existing run, or { action: 'persist' } / { action: 'discard' } when nothing ran. runId on the accepted result is present only on wake and deliver.
+On the wake action, output is the agent stream for in-process consumption.

 Default delivery is priority-aware. urgent notifications deliver immediately. high notifications deliver immediately when the thread is idle; when the thread is active, Mastra emits a summary immediately and keeps deliverAt for later full delivery when the thread is idle. medium notifications deliver immediately when idle and batch into summaries when active. low notifications batch into summaries in both active and idle threads; idle low-priority summaries reach subscribers without waking the model loop.
 For the full flow, visit Signals.